Swetha1001/Swetha_Data_Analyst_Portfolio/README.md

 This project analyses the data job market, focusing on data analyst roles.
 This project was created out of a desire to navigate and understand the job market more effectively.

 The data sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python) which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
 Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.
+---

+📁 Project Structure
+- `Job Market Analysis`: SQL scripts used for analysis.
+- `Salary Analysis`: Power BI dashboard file.
+- `Skills_Trend`: Screenshot preview of the final dashboard.
+- `Data_jobs.csv`: Excel Dataset
+- `README.md`: Project documentation.

+---

 # The Questions

-Below are the questions I want to answer in my project:
+-Clean and preprocess raw job posting data using Python and Pandas.
+-Analyze hiring trends across job titles, companies, and locations.

-1. What are the most in-demand data job roles?
+-Identify the most in-demand data roles and required skills.
-2. How has the number of data job postings changed over time?
+-Identify the number of data job postings changed over time.
-3. To analyse salaries across different countries.
+-Analyze salaries across different countries.
-4. Find the percentages of the total job entries per month
+-Find the percentages of the total job entries per month.
+-Visualize insights using Seaborn and Matplotlib for better interpretation.

+---
 # Tools I Used

 For my deep dive into the data analyst job market, I harnessed the power of several key tools: